Davidorenlane/imessage-agent/imessage-agent/README.md

 1. **Find Contact**: Locate contacts by name, phone number, or email.
 Supports fuzzy matching and reconciliation between VCF contacts and chat.db handles.

-2. **Get Conversations**: Retrieve messages for a specific contact.
-Can filter by date range.
+2. **Get Conversations**: Retrieve conversations for a specific contact.

+   - Retrieves up to 3 most recent conversations involving the contact by default
+   - Each conversation includes all participants (not just the primary contact)
+   - Messages are grouped by actual conversation threads from the database
+   - Includes the following for each conversation:
+     - Unique conversation ID
+     - Complete list of participants with names
+     - Messages in descending order by message ID (newest first)
+   - Messages are returned as objects with:
+     - `from`: Name of the sender
+     - `at`: Readable timestamp (like "April 18th, 2025 2:48 PM")
+     - `text`: Message content
+   - Configurable number of messages per conversation (default: 20)
+   - Can filter by date range

 3. **Count Messages**: Count messages or contacts across various criteria.